🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Can You Spray Gelcoat Over Gelcoat?

 It's advisable to remove as much of the old gelcoat from the hull as possible if it's blistered.
 Use low-grade sandpaper and scale it up, starting with 40 or 80 grit and finishing with 100 or 200 grit.
-That should remove debris and rough up the surface enough for new gelcoat to bond.
+That should remove debris and rough up the surface enough for the new gelcoat to bond.

 A power sander will do the trick, taking the blistered area back to the fiberglass.
 If the old gelcoat is faded but still fine, apply the new coat directly on top.
 The old gelcoat will act as a perfect substrate and allow the new coat to harden.